When done reading this guide you should know exactly how to drive traffic to your website with Pinterest.

 Profile widget: displays up to 30 of your latest Pins on your site.

-Board widget: displays up to 30 of your favourite Board’s latest pins.
+Board widget: displays up to 30 of your favorite Board’s latest pins.

 Post more often, and at the right time